Wavelet Galerkin Method for an Electromagnetic Scattering Problem: Numerical Experiments

-which numerically approximates the true error $\|u-u_J\|_{L_2(\Omega)}^2$ in the $L_2$ norm using the very fine grid with the mesh size $h=2^{-11}$, where $x_i:=ih$ and $y_j:=jh$.
-If the exact solution $u$ is unknown, then we replace the exact solution $u$ above by the next level numerical solution $u_{J+1}$.
-We record the convergence rates (listed under `Order'), which are obtained by calculating $\log_{2}(\|u-u_J\|_{2}/\|u-u_{J+1}\|_{2})$ if the exact solution $u$ is known or $\log_{2}(\|u_{J+1}-u_J\|_{2}/\|u_{J+2}-u_{J+1}\|_{2})$ if $u$ is unknown.
-In order to accurately obtain the convergence rates of the wavelet Galerkin method, we have to use a direct solver (the backslash command in MATLAB) to obtain the numerical solutions $u_J$ and then use them to compute the relative errors $\|u-u_J\|_{2}/\|u\|_{2}$ and $\|u_{J+1}-u_J\|_{2}/\|u_{J+1}\|_{2}$ as discussed above.
-Note that $\text{span}(\Phi^{2D}_J) = \text{span}(\mathcal{B}^{2D}_{J_0,J})$ and $\#\Phi^{2D}_J=\#\mathcal{B}^{2D}_{J_0,J}$.
-Therefore, the numerical solution $u_J$ is theoretically the same if $\mathcal{B}^{2D}_{J_0,J}$ is replaced by $\Phi^{2D}_J$ and a direct solver is used to compute $u_J$.
+where $N_J$ corresponds to the degrees of freedom at a given scale level $J$ (or, the number of rows in the coefficient matrix), if the exact solution $u$ is known.
+Otherwise, if the exact solution $u$ is unknown, we replace $u-u_J$ with $u_{J+1}-u_J$.
+In order to accurately obtain the convergence rates of the wavelet Galerkin method, we have to use the backslash command in MATLAB to obtain the numerical solutions $u_J$ and then use them to compute the errors $\|u-u_J\|_{2}/\|u\|_{2}$ and $\|u_{J+1}-u_J\|_{2}$.
+Since $\text{span}(\Phi^{2D}_J) = \text{span}(\mathcal{B}^{2D}_{J_0,J})$ and $\#\Phi^{2D}_J=\#\mathcal{B}^{2D}_{J_0,J}$, the numerical solution $u_J$ is theoretically the same if $\mathcal{B}^{2D}_{J_0,J}$ is replaced by $\Phi^{2D}_J$ and a direct solver is used to compute $u_J$.
 Our numerical computation indicates that the relative errors of the numerical solutions $u_J$ obtained from our wavelet method and the FEM using a direct solver are practically identical.
-That is why we report only a set of relative errors for a given wavelet basis and a wavenumber.
-We also list the largest singular values $\sigma_{\max}$, the smallest singular values $\sigma_{\min}$, and the condition numbers (i.e., the ratio $\sigma_{\max}/\sigma_{\min}$ of the largest and smallest singular values) of the coefficient matrices coming from our wavelet method and the FEM.
-The `Iter' column lists the number of GMRES iterations (with zero as its initial value) needed so that the relative residual falls below $10^{-8}$.
-Finally, the `Size' column lists the number of rows in a coefficient matrix, which is equal to the number of basis elements used in the numerical solution.
+Hence, we only report a set of relative errors for a given wavelet basis and a given wavenumber.

+We list the largest singular values $\sigma_{\max}$, the smallest singular values $\sigma_{\min}$, and the condition numbers (i.e., the ratio $\sigma_{\max}/\sigma_{\min}$ of the largest and smallest singular values) of the coefficient matrices coming from our wavelet method and the FEM.
+The `Iter' column lists the number of GMRES iterations (with zero as its initial value) needed for the relative residuals to fall below $10^{-8}$.